7 Reasons You Keep Getting Lice and How to Stop Lice From Coming Back

 Since pesticides are no longer adequate to eliminate lice, it can be challenging for most people to navigate the lice shampoo world.
 There are hundreds of different lice products, and each one of them claims on the box to effectively kill lice.

 The honest truth is that many statements on the boxes are flat-out lies.

-As a lice expert and lice coach for several years, I’ve tested and studied just about every lice treatment out there, and the most “popular” treatments are among the very worst, so don’t be fooled by big name brands or hollow promises of “killing super lice” on the boxes.
+As a lice expert and lice coach for several years, I’ve tested and studied just about every lice treatment out there, and the most “popular” treatments are among the very worst, so don’t be fooled!